d1videbyzero/SANS-Holiday-Hack-2023/README.md

 Chris Elgee did a talk on this explaining how to exploit these types of locks.
 Find it [here](https://www.youtube.com/watch?v=ycM1hBSEyog).

-Following Chris Elgee's talk; rotate wheel closest to open button and slowly increase tention until you get resistance.
-Once you get some resistance, go to next wheel and continue, increase tension, etc. At the end try to open (by clicking the lock in all the way).
+Following Chris Elgee's talk; rotate wheel closest to open button and slowly increase tension until you get resistance.
+Once you get some resistance, go to the next wheel and continue, increase tension, etc. At the end try to open (by clicking the lock in all the way).
 If the lock doesnt open, readjust some of the wheels and try again.
 It seems this challenge does not have a hard coded answer.
 Some of the different solutions I had were as follows: `8272, 0616`.

 ## Linux PrivEsc